I like to share travel experiences and enjoy exploring new places for food and drink, hotels and sights.

 1. Prosecco With a View of a Palace

 I had an awesome visit to the Uffizi Gallery in Florence.
 After taking in the beauty of the art, I stopped at the gallery cafe to enjoy a glass of afternoon prosecco on a beautiful hot day.
 Fizzy, easy-drinking prosecco comes from the northeast region of Italy, but it offers a great vibe no matter where you drink it.

 That said, sipping it with a view of the Renaissance-style Palazzo Vecchio town hall in Florence was magical.

 2. Espresso and Cannoli in Rome

 It was a hectic first full day of our tour with an early morning visit to the Vatican and St Peter's.
-Afterwards, we wandered a few minutes walk away for this much-needed coffee break and the first one on the Italy trip.
+Afterward, we took a much-needed coffee break (the first one on the Italy trip).
 The adorable mini cannoli and the strong but smooth espresso at Feffo caffe hit the spot and helped energize us to continue sightseeing at a quick pace in the eternal city.

 3. Gorgeous Gelato in Florence